CDCgov/cfa-subgroup-imputer/docs/index.md

 ### Uniform density categorical disaggregation

 This is perhaps the simplest of all disaggregation cases.
-There is a single categorical subgrouping variable, and we have either proportion or count measurements for each subgroup.
+There is a single categorical subgrouping variable, and we have either rate or count measurements for each subgroup.
 Here we have
 ```math
 \pi_{ij} = \frac{x_{ij}}{\sum_j x_{ij}} = \frac{x_{ij}}{x_{i}}